2222-01-05

 Pie chart for customer experience and customer sentiment

-Because convenience and ease-of-use are expected, business managers and board members need to gather customer feedback in order to deliver on those aspects.
+Because customers expect convenience and ease of use, business managers and board members need to gather customer feedback to deliver on those aspects.

 Because convenience and ease-of-use are expected, you need to gather feedback from your customers in order to deliver on those aspects.